NerdNu/WingCommander/README.md

    as the accelerator when the player is off the ground and wearing elytra.
  * Optionally shows the player a colour-coded altimeter when in powered flight.
  * Optionally shows the player a speedometer (in blocks/sec) when in powered flight.
+ * Optionally shows the player a wingometer (percentage wing durability remaining) when in powered flight.
  * Optionally damages the player above a configurable altitude (due to the lack of breathable air).
  * The visibility of gauges can be controlled by the `/gauge` command and is